Icon of the Seas vs Wonder of the Seas: Key Stats Comparison

 Icon of the Seas has a variety of bars and lounges that offer a wide selection of drinks.
 There is a swim & Tonic bar, pool bars, Casino Bar, bars at new restaurants, and lounges like Lou’s Jazz n Blues where you can enjoy drinks and live music.

-Here is the table of bars and lounges on Icon of the Seas vs Wonder of the Seas:
+Here is the comparison between Icon of the Seas vs Wonder of the Seas bars and lounges:

 Bars & LoungesIcon of the Seas Wonder of the Seas